clearmatics/asset-token/docs/IAssetToken.md

 Transfer tokens between addresses.

-Will trigger `tokensToSend` and `tokensReceived` hooks as per ERC777 Will revert if `amount` doesn't respect the granularity.
+Will trigger `tokensToSend` and `tokensReceived` hooks as per ERC777.

+Will revert if `amount` doesn't respect the granularity.

-Will revert if the caller is not allowed (blacklisted or not yet whitelisted) Will revert if the contract is in frozen state after an `emergencyStop`.
+Will revert if the caller is not allowed (blacklisted or not yet whitelisted).

+Will revert if the contract is in frozen state after an `emergencyStop`.

-Will revert if the recipient is  either the `owner`, `fundingDelegate`, `emergencyDelegate`, `listController` `Sent` event emitted
+Will revert if the recipient is  either the `owner`, `fundingDelegate`, `emergencyDelegate`, `listController`.

+`Sent` event emitted

 ### Parameters